Saphiretrolet11/IoT_project/README.md

    - Go to the Explorer tab on the left hand bar, click “open folder” and select your project folder.
    - Make sure your Pico WH is connected to your PC using USB.
    - Go back to the Pymakr extension, click on “add devices”, and select your device.
+   - Click the lightning icon.
+It apprears when you hover over your device's name.
+   - Click the Start Development Mode button to start uploading your code to the Pico WH (it will be updated everytime you save your code).
+It apprears when you hover over your project name.
    - You are now ready to begin!.

  ### 3. Download Necessary Drivers.